 Group pension & insurance schemes

 In April 2012 the Government introduced the requirement for all companies with at least one employee (or two including a director) paid through PAYE to have a suitable workplace pension scheme in place.
-By 2018 this will apply to all employers.

 The employer must automatically enrol all qualifying employees (based on age and salary) in the pension scheme and make the required level of contributions.
 The employee can be asked to also contribute in order to benefit from employer contributions.